 As always we remain open to always trying to help you in case you need any additional information or have further questions.
 Please don't hesitate to get in touch through the official Support channel for any specific requests, or post us a comment for this blog.

+Boyan Barnev is a Principal Information Developer at Progress.
+His mission is to demonstrate the unlimited capabilities of Sitefinity CMS via product documentation, SDK samples, and technical blog posts.
 He has graduated from the American University in Bulgaria and joined Telerik in 2011.
-Since then Boyan has held various positions in the company, like Support Officer, Senior Enterprise Support Officer, and Team Lead.
+Since then Boyan has held various positions in the company, leading the strategy and operation of the Sitefinity CMS Technical support service worldwide.